|

 than to rule them out...

-(this was before Georg Cantor identified real numbers with
+(this was introduced before Georg Cantor found it more

 equivalence classes of Cauchy sequences).